| Leak

 piece is leaking, the difference will increase and be measured,

 an alarm limit may be set for a pass/fail decision.
+The sequence is fully automatic, the accuracy

 and sensitivity of the system is defined by the method of